 You know how New Mexico is jokingly called The Land of Entrapment?
 Yeah, that’s me.
 Hobbs just had a friendly feeling that I really loved and still love.
 No matter where you go, you never meet a stranger and the community pitches in to help others.
 We’re also a really diverse community with people from everywhere because of the oil and gas industry.

-Beyond that, a lot of people come here because they are on the way to somewhere else.
+A lot of travelers are familiar with Hobbs as a gateway from Texas further west.
 We’re only an hour from Carlsbad and two from Roswell.
 But visitors should know that we actually have a lot for them to do because of our family orientation.
 That’s what I love about it.
 When we have friends and relatives visit, especially with kids, it’s easy to find activities for everyone to do.

 The City of Hobbs takes great care of our parks, which have been recently updated with new equipment and basketball courts, walking paths, and playgrounds.
 And many have outdoor pools or splash pads where kids (and adults!) can hang out in the summer.
 They are great for picnicking and just letting everyone have fun and play outside.